namanmodani/CS-33/README.md

 # CS 33: Introduction to Computer Organization

 This repository contains my work and course material for CS 33, taken under Professor [Glenn Reinman](https://samueli.ucla.edu/people/glenn-reinman/) in Spring 2022.
-The class is based on Bryant & O’Hallaron, "Computer Systems: a Programmer’s Perspective" (3rd Edition).
+The class is based on Bryant & O’Hallaron's "Computer Systems: a Programmer’s Perspective" (3rd Edition).

 Software used: C, Assembly, and OpenMP.